fixate/angular-tourist/README.md

 Angular directives to help you show people around your app.

-Let's just get something straight right now hmkay, this module does not give you a 'plug and play' tour.
+Let's just get something straight right now hmkay :) this module does not give you a 'plug and play' tour.
 This module is meant to provide an 'engine' for setting up a set of steps which trigger your UI.